savindu-pasintha/savindu-pasintha/README.md

             <a
                 href="https://savindupasingtha.medium.com/full-documentation-to-start-ai-machine-learning-project-python-7f262907729f">46.Full Documentation to Start AI & Machine Learning project Python?</a><br />
             <a
                 href="https://medium.com/@savindupasingtha/choosing-the-best-programming-language-for-ai-and-machine-learning-a-comprehensive-guide-6082c1ce63f5">47.
-Choosing the Best Programming Language for AI and Machine Learning: A Comprehensive Guide</a><br />
+Choosing the Best Programming Language for AI and Machine Learning Comprehensive Guide</a><br />
             <a
                 href="https://medium.com/@savindupasingtha/the-importance-of-shell-scripts-simplifying-tasks-and-automating-workflows-a9f81905f099">48.
 The Importance of Shell Scripts: Simplifying Tasks and Automating Workflows</a><br />
+            <a
+                href="https://medium.com/@savindupasingtha/top-30-areas-you-need-to-concern-when-you-maintaining-or-developing-or-optimizing-the-enterprise-d7c2f82f855f">49.
+Top 30 Areas you need to concern, when you Maintaining or Developing or Optimizing the Enterprise level Backend Application.</a><br />
+      <a
+                href="https://medium.com/@savindupasingtha/the-common-things-for-optimizing-the-frontend-application-f5cfa8137e0f">50.
+The common things for optimizing the frontend application</a><br />
         </td>
     </tr>
 </table>